citrusui/me/README.md

 # [citrusui.me](https://citrusui.me)

-My minimal portfolio and blog, powered by [Jekyll](https://jekyllrb.com) and my [custom fork of Poole.](https://github.com/citrusui/poole)
+Hello!
+Welcome to my open source website, powered by [Jekyll](https://jekyllrb.com) and my [custom fork of Poole.](https://github.com/citrusui/poole)

-# Development
+Interested in how development works?
+Details can be found below.

 ## Scripts

+These scripts are used to publish the site and will automatically run after every commit to Netlify.

 `npm run clean`: Removes the `_site` folder.